japfohl/nx-poc/libs/common/ui-app-nav/README.md

 * When logged in displays a menu that does the following:
   * Displays the name of the logged in user.
   * Allows the logged in user to initate the logout action.
+* When logged out allows a user to initiate the login process from a menu button in the top bar.

 ## Running unit tests